Service number (United States Army): Enlisted men

-38: Arkansas, Louisiana, New Mexico, Oklahoma, Texas

-39: Alaska, Arizona, California, Idaho, Montana, Nevada, Oregon, Utah, Washington

-The 30 code was reserved for those who had been drafted from outside the United States with the third number following the "30" determining the extra-US draft location.
-The extra-US draft codes which were established were 30 1 (Hawaii), 30 2 (Panama), 30 3 (the Philippines), and 30 4 (Puerto Rico).
+The 30 code was reserved for those who had been drafted from outside the United States with the third number following the "30" determining the extra-US draft location; the codes established were 30 1 (Hawaii), 30 2 (Panama Canal Zone), 30 3 (the Philippines), and 30 4 (Puerto Rico).

 In 1942, the Army expanded the enlisted conscript service numbers and created the forty million service number series (40 000 000 to 49 999 999).
-These numbers were to be used for persons drafted from geographical areas that had exceeded their initially allotted 999,999 numbers.
+These numbers were to be used for persons drafted from corps areas that had exceeded their initially allotted 999,999 numbers.
 In all, the only forty million series numbers that were ever issued ranged from 42 000 000 to 46 999 999.
 The forty million series numbers were discontinued after World War II and never reused.

-A final service number series of World War II was the ninety million series (90 000 000 to 99 999 999) which was reserved for members of the Philippine Army who had been called up to serve in the ranks of the U.S. Army.
+A final service number series of World War II was the ninety-million series (90 000 000 to 99 999 999) which was reserved for members of the Philippine Army who had been called up to serve in the ranks of the U.S. Army.
 These numbers were rarely issued and the ninety million series was permanently discontinued after World War II.

-During World War II, the Army also expanded the service number prefixes to include several new one letter designators in addition the original three prefixes (R, F, and O) which had been created after World War I. In all, the following prefixes were used during World War II.
+During World War II, the Army also expanded the service number prefixes in addition to the original three prefixes (R, F, and O) which had been created after World War I. In all, the following prefixes were used during World War II.